Kaplan Refund Policy

 - You are permitted to defer based on the following grounds:

 iii.
-Compassionate or compelling circumstances beyond your control such as bereavement or declared natural disaster, bankruptcy and overseas work commitment.
+Compassionate or compelling circumstances beyond your control such as bereavement, declared natural disaster, bankruptcy or overseas work commitment.

 - The requests of deferment are not granted automatically unless approved by the Academic Board/University and approval of deferment does not guarantee the relevant programme/module(s) to be run upon your return.
 Refer to Academic Policy/University Policy.

 - The maximum deferment period for proprietary programmes is 6 months.
 You may apply for an extension if deferment of more than 6 months is needed, and are able to complete your study within the programme tenure.
 This is subject to PM HOD’s approval or nominated delegate.
 For university partner programmes, it is subject to the universities’ policies.
 Failing to report back to the Programme Management Team after the deferment period shall be deemed as *Automatic Withdrawal.